junhui-f/ICT2202-DF-Assignment_One/imageAI/README.txt

 Updates
 	-  all temp images are automatically deleted after module completes
-	- image tags are added as "set names" in autopsy (can be found via autopsy search bar)
+	- image tags are added as "set names" in autopsy (user can use autopsy search bar to find)
 	- duplicate objects in the same image are ignored (3 person in 1 image has the same tag as 1 person)
 	- script now includes png,jpg,jpeg,gif instead if just jpg